-2020 has been quite the year.
 Lockdown after lockdown and numerous travel restrictions has left many of us itching to get out of the country.
-If you’ve always dreamt of living in Greece, whether it be on one of the picturesque islands or the historical mainland, we have created a list of six of the best places to buy property in Greece in 2021…
+If you’ve always dreamed of a holiday home (or forever home) in Greece, whether it be on one of the picturesque islands or the historical mainland, we have created a list of six of the best places to buy property in Greece in 2021…

 Corfu is one of the more popular Ionian islands.
 This romantic island is perfect for couples looking to buy a holiday home or make the permanent move.